An Exceptional Mantel or Desk Clock “Regulator with Remontoir d’Egalité”, Directory-Consulate period

-The sober and finely made polished mahogany architectural case perfectly complements the remarkable mechanism and beautiful dial.
-One particular cabinetmaker of the late 18th century was specialised in this type of case, Ferdinand Schwerdfeger (1734-1818), referred to as “Ferdinand” in many public sales of the early 19th century.
-Upon the death of his wife in 1803, his workshop was described as producing, almost exclusively, mahogany clock cases.
-It was Schwerdfeger who made the case of the geographic clock that Antide Janvier presented to King Louis XVI in 1791, and which today is in the Musée national du château de Fontainebleau (illustrated in M. Hayard, Antide Janvier 1751-1835, Horloger des étoiles, p.
+In addition to its highly precise movement with complications and its excellent craftsmanship, the present clock is noteworthy for its polished mahogany architectural case, whose sober design was intended to showcase the ingenious and extraordinary mechanism, as well as the beauty of the dial.
+One particular cabinetmaker specialized in creating such cases toward the end of the 18th century: Ferdinand Schwerdfeger (1734-1818).
+Schwerdfeger was mentioned several times as “Ferdinand” in several early 19th century auctions.
+Upon the death of his wife in 1803, his workshop was described as containing almost exclusively mahogany clock cases.
+It was Schwerdfeger who made the case for the geographic clock that Antide Janvier presented in 1791 to King Louis XVI, which is today in the Musée national du château de Fontainebleau (illustrated in M. Hayard, Antide Janvier 1751-1835, Horloger des étoiles, p.
 1995, p.
 79).
-Schwerdfeger – who also made extraordinary pieces of furniture for Marie-Antoinette, is almost certainly the maker of this clock’s remarkable case.
-Among the very rare comparable examples, a less elaborate clock signed Lepaute, intended for Napoleon’s chambers in the Palace of Fontainebleau, was delivered in 1804 (illustrated in J-P. Samoyault, Pendules et bronzes d’ameublement entrés sous le Premier Empire, Paris, 1989, p.
-73); another clock, signed Robin, is illustrated in Tardy, La pendule française, 2ème partie: du Louis XVI à nos jours, Paris, 1975, p.
+It was very likely the same cabinetmaker – who also made luxury furniture for pour Marie-Antoinette – who was entrusted with the creation of the case of the present clock, whose design is particularly remarkable.
+Today only a few comparable clocks are known to exist.
+One example, signed Lepaute, whose design is less elegant, was delivered in 1804; it was intended for the bedchamber of Napoleon at Fontainebleau Palace (illustrated in J-P. Samoyault, Pendules et bronzes d’ameublement entrés sous le Premier Empire, Paris, 1989, p.
+73).
+A second clock, signed “Robin”, is illustrated in Tardy, La pendule française, 2ème partie: du Louis XVI à nos jours, Paris, 1975, p.
 325.

 Robert Robin (1741-1799) is one of the most important Parisian clockmakers of the late 18th century.
 Having received the titles of Valet de Chambre-Horloger Ordinaire du Roi et de la Reine in 1783 and 1786, he had an extraordinary career, distinguished himself by his exceptional contribution to the progress of time measurement during his lifetime.